 DB projects allow contractors and subcontractors to have a say in the design, which can be beneficial when they have extensive experience.
 The process from start of design to completion of construction is usually shorter too, so it is often used for fast-track projects.

-- Conflicts of interest between the design team and the contractor.
-The contractor is incentivized to keep costs low, and the owner wants a high-quality finished product.
+- Potential conflicts of interest between the contractor, who wants to keep costs low, and owners, who want a high-quality product

-- There’s added liability for general contractors, who don’t usually carry design errors and omissions insurance coverages.
+- May be added liability for general contractors, who could require additional errors and omissions insurance.

-With the Construction Manager at Risk method, a construction manager, similar to a general contractor, acts as the owner’s representative during both the design and construction phases.
+With Construction Manager at Risk (CMAR), a construction manager acts as the owner’s representative during both the design and construction phases.